AdobeDocs/experience-manager-64.de-DE/help/forms/using/tasks-organizational-hierarchy-using-manager.md

 ---
 title: Verwalten von Aufgaben in einer hierarchischen Struktur mithilfe der Manageransicht
-seo-title: Verwalten von Aufgaben in einer hierarchischen Struktur mithilfe der Manageransicht
+seo-title: Managing tasks in an organizational hierarchy using Manager View
 description: Wie Manager und Unternehmensleitungen auf die Aufgaben ihrer direkt oder indirekt unterstellten Mitarbeiter in der Registerkarte „Aufgaben“ in AEM Forms Workspace zugreifen und sie verwenden können.
-seo-description: Wie Manager und Unternehmensleitungen auf die Aufgaben ihrer direkt oder indirekt unterstellten Mitarbeiter in der Registerkarte „Aufgaben“ in AEM Forms Workspace zugreifen und sie verwenden können.
+seo-description: How managers and organization heads can access and work on the tasks of their direct and indirect reports in the To-do tab in AEM Forms workspace.
 uuid: a44d5a64-c03a-4337-8577-b121e6202449
 contentOwner: robhagat
 content-type: reference